 Of the at least 12,000 different species of ants in the world, just a few hundred are found in the United States.
 Less than half of those ant species are known to be pests to homeowners.
 All of that means there is a wide variety in ant life cycles depending on species and habitat.
-The following information provides a general summary of the types of ants you are most likely to encounter.
+The following information provides a general summary of the types that homeowners are most likely to encounter.

 Ants have a hard exoskeleton, six legs, and a body that is segmented into three regions: the head, thorax, and abdomen.
-The head contains mouthparts which are used for eating and excavating, as well as two antennae which are sensory organs.
-Antennae are essential for the ant’s sense of smell and touch.
-Ants use their sense of smell to lead other ants to sources of food, to recognize friends or enemies, and to establish territorial boundaries.
-The color of an ant depends on its species, but is usually black, brown, or red.
+The head contains mouthparts that are used for eating and excavating, as well as two antennae which are sensory organs.
+Antennae are essential for their sense of smell and touch.
+Ants use their sense of smell to lead others to food sources, to recognize friends or enemies, and to establish territorial boundaries.
+Males and queens are the only ones that have wings, while workers are wingless.
+Their color depends on their species, but they are usually black, brown, or red.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

-Queen ants are the only ant that can have babies or lay eggs.
+Queens are the only ones that can have babies or lay eggs.
 You will probably never see a pregnant ant because a queen only has one job (making more ants) and is protected by the colony.
 She spends her entire life laying eggs.
-If you ever do encounter a queen ant, it is probably during the nuptial flight.
+If you ever do encounter a queen, it is probably during the nuptial flight.
 When weather conditions are just right, usually in the hot and humid conditions following rain, the nuptial flight occurs.
 Unmated queens and mature males take flight to mate.
-Males die immediately after mating, while queens seek out a new nesting to site to start their own colonies.
-Aside from this mating act, most ants don’t generally fly.
+Males die immediately after mating, while queens seek out a new nesting site to start their own colonies.
+Aside from this mating act, most don’t generally fly.

-These ants vary in size depending on what their job is – some workers dig tunnels, others care for the eggs, some forage for food, and the largest worker ants defend the colony.
+These ants vary in size depending on what their job is – some workers dig tunnels, others care for the eggs, some forage for food, and the largest ones defend the entire colony.
 Worker ant lifespans vary by species.
 Pharaoh ant workers may only live 9-10 weeks, but carpenter ant workers can live for years.